swanson/swanson.github.com/_posts/2013-05-31-summer-reading-list.md

 Dave Hoover, Adewale Oshineye

 Following the Pattern Language format, this book focuses on the journey from beginner developer to journeyman to master and introduces the concept of Software Craftsmanship.
-Some many of the "Context" sections were spot on with how I felt during my first six months as a professional that I was a little worried the authors were stalking me.
+I was a little worried that the authors were stalking me because so many of the "Context" sections captured exactly with how I felt during my first six months as a professional developer.

 This book is less popular than others, but it has been the most impactful book I've found for starting a career in software.
 There is so much fantastic advice in this book that it deserves to be more